Life insurance for mums, dads and stay-at-home parents

 Alternatives to life insurance for stay-at-home parents

-If you decide that a life insurance policy isn’t right for you, there are some alternatives to think about for stay-at-home mums and dads:
+When considering life insurance, there are some alternatives and add-ons to think about for stay-at-home mums and dads:

 Critical illness cover

-Critical illness cover is type of income protection that’s often a life insurance policy add-on, but it can be taken out as a separate policy.
+Critical illness cover is a type of income protection that you can add to a life insurance policy.
 It’s designed to pay out if you’re diagnosed with a severe illness or injury.
 The payout could cover potential lost earnings or make necessary adjustments to your home.

 Mortgage insurance